treading0light/brothers-green/content/content-mdc.md

     - returning to vue standard, lower case with hyphen in markdown "component-name" translates to uppercase no hyphen when searching for component file "ComponentName.vue"

 ::quick-aside
-Here is one component I have gotten to work.
+Here is one component I have gotten to work. adding lots more text to really test out the sizing of this unruly, perhaps unnecessary component.
 ::